Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 # Luos

-The embedded part of a node is separated to the Luos embedded code and the node's various functionalities.
-Luos is responsible for creating each node's identity, integrating the node to a Luos network by locating it among the other nodes, communicating with each other, managing all their functionalities.
+The embedded code of a node host the Luos embedded code and the node's various functionalities stored on services.
+Luos is responsible for creating each node's identity, integrating the node to a Luos network, locating it among the other nodes, communicating with each other, and managing all their services.

 ## Luos Integration